List of Marvel Comics characters: W: Wolf Cub

 Wolf Cub (Nicholas Gleason) is a character created by Brian K. Vaughan and Lee Ferguson.
 He first appeared in Chamber #1.

-Gleason possesses a permanent werewolf-like form that gives him enhanced senses, strength, speed, agility, reflexes, coordination, balance and endurance.
-Additionally, Gleason possesses razor-sharp claws and fangs, a full-body coat of fur, and pointed ears.
+Gleason possesses a wolf-like appearance as well as enhanced senses, strength, speed, agility, reflexes, coordination, balance and endurance.
 After the deaths of his parents, Gleason is targeted by anti-mutant assassins.
 He is rescued by X-Men members Chamber and Cyclops, and subsequently enrolled at the Xavier Institute.
 After accidentally injuring Havok, he runs away from the Institute and is invited to join a group called Dominant Species by Maximus Lobo.
 He declines, and later rejoins the school as a member of the Paragons training squad.

-Wolf Cub is recruited to the Young X-Men after Cyclops intervenes in his attempts to kill Maximus Lobo as revenge for his manipulation of Nicholas.
+In the wake of House of M, most mutants lost their powers, with Wolf Cub being one of the few students to retain their powers.
+He is recruited to the Young X-Men after Cyclops intervenes in his attempts to kill Maximus Lobo as revenge for his manipulation of Wolf Cub.
 The team battles Donald Pierce, during which Wolf Cub is killed.
-Years later, he is resurrected by the Five following the establishment of Krakoa as a mutant nation.
+Long after his death, he is resurrected by the Five following the establishment of Krakoa as a mutant nation.